nsnam/ns-3-dev-git/src/lte/doc/source/lte-testing.rst

 Dedicated Bearer Deactivation Tests
 -----------------------------------
-The test suite ‘lte-test-deactivate-bearer’ creates test case with single EnodeB and Three UE’s.
+The test suite 'lte-test-deactivate-bearer' creates test case with single EnodeB and Three UE's.
 Each UE consists of one Default and one Dedicated EPS bearer with same bearer specification but with different ARP.
 Test Case Flow is as follows:
 Attach UE -> Create Default+Dedicated Bearer -> Deactivate one of the Dedicated bearer